hngry/Trie/README.md

 ## Performance

 Performance was measured only for completions.
-Numbers in the grapg bellow are from running the measurement tests on a 15" MacBook Pro 2017 (3.1 GHz Quad-Core Intel Core i7).
+Numbers in the graph bellow are from running the measurement tests on a 15" MacBook Pro 2017 (3.1 GHz Quad-Core Intel Core i7).

 ![trie performance graph](./trie-performance-graph.png)